Free Consultation —Call Now (844) 471-0858

 • Cons: Late payments may trigger hefty penalty interest rates.

-Insider Tip: CareCredit often offers promotional financing, such as 6, 12, or 18 months with no interest if paid in full within the promotional period.
+Insider Tip: CareCredit often offers promotional financing, such as 6, 12, or 18 months with no interest if paid in full within the promotional period, making it one of the best dental implant financing options.

 Health Savings Accounts (HSAs) and FSAs